andrew/ultimate-awesome/README.md

 - [awesome-hedera](https://github.com/hashgraph/awesome-hedera) - Hedera is an open-source, layer 1, EVM-compatible blockchain network.
 It supports smart contracts just like Ethereum does, and also offers several additional native services.
 The network is governed by leading organizations around the world.
 - [awesome-gravity-forms](https://github.com/lukecav/awesome-gravity-forms) - A collection of third party add-ons for Gravity Forms plugin.
 - [awesome-AIOps](https://github.com/OpsPAI/awesome-AIOps) - A curated list of awesome academic researches and industrial materials about Artificial Intelligence for IT Operations (AIOps).
-- [awesome-adsb](https://github.com/rickstaa/awesome-adsb) - 📡 A curated list of awesome ASD-B tools, projects, images, resources and other shiny things.
 - [Awesome-Repo-Level-Code-Generation](https://github.com/YerbaPage/Awesome-Repo-Level-Code-Generation) - Must-read papers on Repository-level Code Generation & Issue Resolution 🔥 .
 - [revens](https://github.com/jakiboy/revens) - Windows-based AI-powered Reverse Engineering Toolkit "AIO", Built for Security (Malware analysis, Pentesting) & Educational purposes.
 - [Awesome-LLM-Reasoning-with-NeSy](https://github.com/LAMDA-NeSy/Awesome-LLM-Reasoning-with-NeSy) - ✨✨Latest Advances on Neuro-Symbolic Learning in the era of Large Language Models.